c4cs/c4cs.github.io/_commands/basics/mv.md

 ##### Break it down

- * -i will run the mv command in 'interactive mode', meaning that it will prompt the user for confirmation whenever they are about to override a file
+ * `-i` will run the mv command in 'interactive mode', meaning that it will prompt the user for confirmation whenever they are about to override a file
- * -v runs mv in 'verbose mode' where what is being moved and where it is being moved to is depicted in the terminal
+ * `-v` runs mv in 'verbose mode' where what is being moved and where it is being moved to is depicted in the terminal
- * Many people alias mv to mv -iv. alias mv='mv -iv'
+ * Many people alias mv to mv -iv by adding `alias mv='mv -iv'` to their `.bashrc`.